- The meet is organized by the City of Edinburgh Swimming International Trust (the Trust) and licensed by Scottish Swimming and World Para Swimming.

 - All swimmers are responsible for the care of their belongings in the pool area.
 There are lockers in the changing area which should be used.
 Large bags and clothes should not be brought into the seating.

 - Anti-doping test facilities may be available on site.
-Coaches/swimmers whose National Federations require testing for times set at EISM22 are asked to inform the meet organiser at the time of entry.
+Coaches/swimmers whose National Federations require testing for times set at the Edinburgh International Swim Meet are asked to inform the meet organiser at the time of entry.
 Random anti-doping tests may also be made, in line with British and Scottish Swimming anti-doping rules

 - Those at the event must at all times comply with the instructions given by any steward or officer of the Trust and / or the facility management.